zeffo/zeffo.me/src/routes/daydreams/siren/+page.md

 print(data)
 ```

-If you tried to run this code, it probably took about 2 minutes for it to finish.
+If you try to run this code, it will take about 2 minutes for it to finish.
 This is because python code executes sequentially; whenever we make a request, we wait for it to finish before sending the next one.
-This is really terrible for performance, because the time spent in simply _waiting_ for a response from the News Minute servers is time our processor could be
+This is really terrible for performance, because the time spent in simply _waiting_ for a response from the News Minute servers is precious time our processor could
-using for doing other things.
+use for other things.

 This is where we make things **asynchronous**.
-All that means is we'll be telling our code when it needs to wait for the response;
+All that means is we'll be telling our code when it needs to wait for some I/O to happen, like getting a response from a server,
 so that it can do some other work in the meantime.
-Our program is currently bottlenecked by the time taken for us to send and receive responses from the remote servers.
 This could also be something like reading from a disk; where the work is not computationally expensive, but rather bound by the time taken for I/O.
 These kinds of "I/O bound" programs benefit greatly from Cooperative Multitasking, which is the async/await concurrency model.
 We'll talk more on this later.

 To make our code async, we'll first switch from the `requests` package, which executes _synchronously_, to `httpx` (aiohttp is also a great choice).